splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-day-by-day.rst

 * For steps to set up an on-call schedule, see :ref:`ii-create-manage-on-call-schedules`.
 * For steps to create an incident policy, including steps for incident workflows, see :ref:`ii-create-configure-incident-policies`.
+* For a use case with a multi-shift schedule and primary and secondary coverage, see :ref:`ii-use-case-business-hours`.